 In this section, we illustrate the application of the IPEP framework and the simplified method using survey data collected from a sample of exporting SMEs in New Zealand.
-Following the definition of SMEs provided by the New Zealand Ministry of Business, Innovation & Employment (MBIE, 2014), we focus on firms with 100 or fewer full-time employees.
+Following the definition of SMEs provided by the New Zealand Ministry of Business, Innovation & Employment (2014), we focus on firms with 100 or fewer full-time employees.
 Firms operating in both the service and manufacturing sectors, from low- and high-tech industries, are included in the study.
 Some representative industries include agriculture, beverage, winemaking, industrial equipment, natural health, education, and biotechnology.
-Employing a multi-industry sample provides broader coverage and more variation in the responses, and thus offers the potential for greater generalizability (Morgan et al., 2004).
+A multi-industry sample provides broader coverage and more variation in the responses and thus offers the potential for greater generalizability (Morgan, Kaleka, and Katsikeas 2004).

 After identifying potential companies to participate in the study, we mailed a questionnaire with a postage-paid reply envelope to the company's official postal address, inviting the senior managers or export managers to participate in this study.
 These respondents are likely to have the in-depth knowledge required to provide useful and accurate information about the international activities of their firms.
 Email and telephone follow-ups were also undertaken.
 Respondents were asked to complete a survey instrument that included questions associated with both the IPEP and simplified methods.
-In order to understand the differences between managers' shorter- and longer-term perspectives, respondents were asked to provide their assessments pertaining to both the most recent financial year and the period comprising the past five financial years.
+To understand the differences between managers' shorter- and longer-term perspectives, respondents were asked to provide their assessments of both the most recent financial year and the period comprising the past five financial years.
 Altogether, we contacted 520 companies.
-Of these, 78 returned fully-completed and usable questionnaires, resulting in a response rate of 15.56%; 79% of our sample had fewer than 19 employees and 71% of them obtained less than half of their total sales from foreign markets.
+Of these, 78 returned fully completed and usable questionnaires, resulting in a response rate of 15.56%; 79% of our sample had fewer than 19 employees and 71% of them obtained less than half of their total sales from foreign markets.
 The sample mean age of these firms was 11.8 years, and they had been in international markets for 3.2 years, on average, at the time of data collection.
-As such, our sample is comprised of rather small firms (which is typical for New Zealand) and young firms with often-limited international experience.
+As such, our sample is composed of rather small firms (which is typical for New Zealand) and young firms with often-limited international experience.

-8. Results
+Results

-8.1.
-Results of implementing the IPEP Framework
+Results of Implementing the IPEP Framework

-For each firm, we undertook the procedure outlined previously to analyze the responses, and to calculate the local and global priorities of the elements at each level of the hierarchy.
+For each firm, we undertook the procedure outlined previously to analyze the responses and to calculate the local and global priorities of the elements at each level of the hierarchy.
 These priorities were calculated separately for shorter- and longer-term perspectives.
-An overview of the variation in the relative importance of the goals, sub-goals, and indicators across the 78 firms in the sample is provided in Figures 3 (short-term) and 4 (long-term).
+Figures 3 (short-term) and 4 (long-term) provide an overview of the variation in the relative importance of the goals, subgoals, and indicators across the 78 firms in the sample.
 These results suggest that there is a substantial variation across the sample firms in terms of the relative emphasis that the respondents placed on the different aspects of export performance in their assessments.
-This variation reinforces the view that export performance is a complex and multifaceted phenomenon that is idiosyncratic to the firm, along with the importance of explicitly accounting for the values that managers attach to different aspects of export performance in their assessments.
+This variation reinforces the view that export performance is a complex and multifaceted